jenkinsci/build-history-manager-plugin/README.md

    (default is `-1`, meaning there is no limit).
-3. A per-rule `continueAfterMatch` boolean (`Proceed to the next rule if the conditions of this rule are met` in the UI) that causes the plugin to apply the next rule to the same build after the current rule has been applied (default is `false`, meaning to stop applying rules to the build being processed).
+3. A per-rule `continueAfterMatch` boolean (`Proceed to the next rule if the conditions of this rule are met` in the UI) that causes the plugin to apply the next rule to the same build after the current rule has been applied (default is `true`, meaning to continue to apply rules to the build being processed).

 ### Optional Conditions